-- Employment Verification (I-9) - Complete form and provide acceptable, original and unexpired identification documents to the Office of Student Employment - \ Acceptable documentation examples are listed within the I-9 packet - Direct Deposit Form - International students need to contact tax.compliance@coloradocollege.edu within 7 days of their first day of work to arrange an appointment for tax document completion.
-No payment of earned wages will be released until this is completed. - International students must make an appointment with the US Social Security Office within 30 days of their hire date provided on the supervisor's EPAF.
+- Employment Verification (I-9) - Complete form and provide acceptable, original and unexpired identification documents to the Office of Student Employment - Acceptable documentation examples are listed within the I-9 packet - Direct Deposit Form - International students need to contact tax.compliance@coloradocollege.edu within 7 days of their first day of work to arrange an appointment for tax document completion.
+Pay stubs will be emailed, but NO payment of earned wages will be released until this is completed.

+- International students must visit the US Social Security Office within 30 days of their hire date provided on the supervisor's EPAF.
 Once the social security number is received, the student must bring the card to the office of Financial Aid & Student Employment.
-Failure to make an appointment or provide the card in a timely manner will result in all jobs being terminated.
+Failure to apply for and provide the card in a timely manner will result in all jobs being terminated.